ConesaLab/tappAS/README.md

 * **Ángeles Arzalluz-Luque:** information related to analysis/results interpretation and questions on how to apply tappAS functionalities to your data: angeles.arzalluz@gmail.com

+### Reference

+tappAS is published and fully demonstrated in our Genome Biology manuscript.
+If you use tappAS for your study, please cite:

+de la Fuente, L., Arzalluz-Luque, Á., Tardáguila, M. et al. tappAS: a comprehensive computational framework for the analysis of the functional impact of differential splicing.
+Genome Biol 21, 119 (2020). https://doi.org/10.1186/s13059-020-02028-w

 ### License and copyright
 Copyright (C) 2020, de la Fuente et al.